Top arrow pointing up

 Collaboration in science

-The best thing about the internet is that it contains the collective knowledge of most of mankind.
-However, collective knowledge is sometimes not enough.
-Deprived of interpretation and creative application, raw data can only go so far.
-This is why collaborative science still spearheads the progress of our society.
+One of the best things about the internet is that it contains much of humankind's collective knowledge.
+However, this repository of information is sometimes not enough.
+Absent interpretation and creative application, raw data can only go so far.
+This is why collaborative science is fundamental to our society's advancement.
+Let’s briefly explore how collaboration impacts science and our world.

 What is scientific collaboration?

-The textbook definition is as simple as it gets – whenever two or more scientists work together on a problem, this is an instance of scientific collaboration.
-This term may seem new because you’re more accustomed to hearing terms like team-based research or academic partnerships.
+The basic meaning of scientific collaboration is as simple as it gets—two or more scientists working together on a problem is an instance of scientific collaboration.
+This expression may seem new if you’re more accustomed to hearing terms like "team-based research" or "academic partnerships", which are more specific and complex forms of scientific collaboration.

 Why is collaboration important in science?

-To explain this further, we’ll make a metaphor comparing scientific research to physical labor (let’s say, moving furniture).
-If you’ve ever tried engaging in manual labor, you must know that a set of helping hands exponentially increases your efficiency (not linearly).
-When moving a couch, getting help doesn’t make a difference between moving it in 10 or 20 minutes.
-The difference is between moving the couch or not being able to move it at all.
+To explain this further, we’ll use an analogy comparing scientific research to physical labor (for example, moving furniture).
+If you’ve ever engaged in manual labor, you may know that a set of helping hands exponentially (not linearly) increases your efficiency.
+When moving a couch, getting assistance doesn’t make a difference between relocating it in 10 or 20 minutes.
+The difference can be between moving the sofa or not at all.

-The same thing goes with collaborative science.
+The same concept applies to collaborative science.
 Different scientists have different specialties.
-Different fields overlap on some scientific projects, and one scientist can’t progress to the next stage without getting help from the former.
+In some research projects, various fields overlap, and one experimenter can’t progress to the next stage without getting input from another expert.

-Instead of spending years acquiring one more specialization (that they may not need in the subsequent research), they can just team up with a colleague scientist.
+Instead of spending years acquiring one more specialization (that the individual may not need in subsequent tasks), that person can team up with a niche-trained colleague.

-Keep in mind that this doesn’t just happen on an individual level.
-Organizations are more likely to collaborate than individuals.
-Sometimes, this collaborative research is government-organized and funded.
+This type of joint alliance doesn’t only happen on an individual level.
+In fact, organizations are more likely to leverage cross-functional efforts than individuals.
+Sometimes, this collaborative research is government-managed and funded.

 What are the types of collaborative research?